alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 Note that data restore will not be available in the event of an RDS outage that affects the entire Amazon availability zone.

-For more details about how the RDS backup system works, see [Amazon's DB Instance Backups documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.BackingUpAndRestoringAmazonRDSInstances.html) [external page].
+For more details about how the RDS backup system works, see [Amazon's DB Instance Backups documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.BackingUpAndRestoringAmazonRDSInstances.html) [external link].

 #### Restoring a PostgreSQL service snapshot

 You can create a copy of any existing PostgreSQL service instance using the latest snapshot of the RDS instance.
-These snapshots are taken during [the PostgreSQL nightly backups](/deploying_services.html#postgresql-service-backup).
+These snapshots are taken during [the PostgreSQL nightly backups](/deploying_services/postgresql/#postgresql-service-backup).

 This can be useful if you want to clone a production database to be used for testing or batch processing.